val314159/christophergs.github.io/_posts/2016-09-29-xss-overview.md

 ***

-This brief list is not exhaustive, but hopefully will alert the reader to some of the most obvious areas where they can improve their website security.
+This brief list is not exhaustive, but hopefully will alert the reader to some of the most obvious ways they can improve their website security.
-For a more comprehensive prevention guide list, see the [OWASP XSS Prevention Cheat Sheet](https://www.owasp.org/index.php/XSS_Prevention_Cheat_Sheet#Introduction)
+For a more comprehensive XSS prevention guide, see the [OWASP XSS Prevention Cheat Sheet](https://www.owasp.org/index.php/XSS_Prevention_Cheat_Sheet#Introduction)